jesings/JOECC/README.md

-RET_3|Return from function, yielding value in source operand|1 source INIT_3|Initializes dest operand without a value, used in case of use before assignment|1 dest PARAM_3|Specifies that the next parameter will be passed into the specified dest operand|1 dest TPHI|Moves into the dest operand the source operand corresponding to the index of the inedge that the control flow took to the current block, used only in compilation of ternary expressions|2 source 1 dest
-PHI|SSA specific; Moves into the dest operand the source operand corresponding to the index of the inedge that the control flow took to the current block; PHI statements always precede all others in a block|n source 1 dest
+RET_3|Return from function, yielding value in source operand|1 source INIT_3|Initializes dest operand without a value, used in case of use before assignment|1 dest PARAM_3|Specifies that the next parameter will be passed into the specified dest operand|1 dest PHI|SSA specific; Moves into the dest operand the source operand corresponding to the index of the inedge that the control flow took to the current block; PHI statements always precede all others in a block|n source 1 dest
 ASM|Has information from asm statement, passed straight through to codegen|N/A (WIP)